Skip to main content

 Vitamin D

 Vitamin D is often added to milk, yogurt, baby formula, juice, cereal, and other foods.
-Other sources of include salmon, tuna, liver, eggs, and cod liver oil.
+Other sources include salmon, tuna, liver, eggs, and cod liver oil.

 Kids over 1 year old need at least 600 IU of vitamin D each day.
 Your care team will tell you how much vitamin D your child should get (600–1,000 IU daily, more if needed).
 This may include taking a vitamin D supplement by mouth.